1965 UCLA Bruins football team

-Regular season

 The Bruins lost their season opening game 13–3 at Michigan State, who then rose to become a top-ranked team in the country.
 The unheralded Bruins went on a seven-game undefeated streak, surprising eastern national powers like Penn State and Syracuse.

 Ranked seventh entering the rivalry game with #6 USC on November 20, with the conference championship and a Rose Bowl berth on the line.
 The Trojans, with Heisman Trophy winner Mike Garrett, led 16–6 until UCLA got a touchdown on a pass from Gary Beban to Dick Witcher with four minutes to play.
 After the two-point conversion made it 16–14, UCLA recovered an onside kick.
 Beban then hit Kurt Altenberg on a fifty-yard bomb and the Bruins prevailed, 20–16.

 Two weeks later, integrated #5 UCLA then faced all-white #7 Tennessee in the newly-built Liberty Bowl stadium in Memphis, Prothro's native city.
 On the last play of the game, Tennessee defensive back Bob Petrella intercepted a UCLA pass to save a 37–34 Volunteer win.
 Tennessee's winning drive was aided by a controversial pass interference call, the clock had questionably stopped twice, and a dropped pass that appeared to be a lateral was recovered by UCLA but was later ruled an incomplete forward pass.
 After the game, Prothro stated, "For the first time in my life, I am ashamed to be a Southerner."